ChrisPMohr/TronMath/README.md

 #### Methods
 There are two different ways we can determine the probability of an event.
 We can calculate it exactly, in many cases by using the [hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution "hypergeometric distribution").
 In the case we're drawing or looking at more than one card, we are looking at the chance to draw one or more copies of the relevant card.
 On this [calculator](https://stattrek.com/online-calculator/hypergeometric.aspx "calculator"), this is the `Cumulative Probability: P(X > 1)`.

 We can also simulate the random variables (in this case, the drawing of cards) and measure how often the event occurs.
-This is called a [Monte Carlo Simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method "Monte Carlo Expirement").
+This is called a [Monte Carlo Experiment](https://en.wikipedia.org/wiki/Monte_Carlo_method "Monte Carlo Experiment").
 This repository contains the code for running these simulations.

 It's more straightforward to use the hypogeometric distribution, but it can only be used in certain circumstances: when the events being measured are mutually exclusive.
 In other cases, we will use simulations.